3462580875/ai-line-art-generator/README.md

 ## 🇬🇧 English Introduction

 The **SPAI Rose Line Art Generator** is a powerful AI-driven platform that transforms text descriptions or reference photos into professional-grade rose sketches.
-Perfect for tattoo artists, illustrators, and crafters who need high-quality floral outlines for their creative projects.
+Perfect for tattoo artists, illustrators, and crafters who need high-quality floral outlines for their creative projects

 ### Key Features
 *   **✨ Text-to-Floral Sketch:** Describe the blooming state, petals, and style, and the AI renders it instantly